riebeekn/experiments-in-meteor-blog/_drafts/paging-and-sorting-part-2.md

 We're using the `surname_sort` column instead of `surname` as the sort column and there we go, Bob is now where he belongs.

-#REPLACE
 <img src="../images/posts/paging-and-sorting-part-2/good-sort.png" class="img-responsive" />

-Also notice that with our auto assigned `acquired` values Cindy will now show up as our newest customer instead of Erica.
-The record for Cindy is the last record in `fixture.js`, so is the last record to be inserted; and therefore will contain the newest `acquired` value.
+Also notice that before we added Bob, Cindy showed up as our newest customer instead of Erica.
+With our auto assigned `acquired` values from the schema and the record for Cindy being the last record in `fixture.js`, hers is the last record to be inserted; and therefore contained the newest `acquired` value.

 ###Dynamic sorting based on the URL
 OK, so we have sorting working with hard-coded values in the subscription, now let's see if we can get the sort field and sort direction to react to the current URL.
 Similar to what we did with paging we'll initially manually update the URL and then hook in the UI links.